GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdredpol.rst

 .. _-R:

 **-R**\ *west*/*east*/*south*/*north*
-    defines the Region of the output points.
-[Default: Same as input.]
+    defines the Region of the output points [Default: Same as input].

 .. _-T:

 **-T**\ *year*
-    Decimal year used by the IGRF routine to compute the declination and inclination at each point [Default: 2000]
+    Decimal year used by the IGRF routine to compute the declination and inclination at each point [Default is 2000].

 .. |Add_-V| replace:: |Add_-V_links|
 .. include:: /explain_-V.rst_